flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

 A new method named `computeDryLayout` was added to the `RenderBox` protocol.
-Subclasses of `RenderBox` are expected to implement it to correctly report their desired size given a set of `BoxConstraints` during intrinsics calculations.
+Subclasses of `RenderBox` are expected to implement it to correctly report their desired size given a set of `BoxConstraints` during intrinsic calculations.
 Subclasses that implement `computeDryLayout` no longer need to override `performResize`.